Nokia succumbs to Android appeal in low-cost phone battle

 Nokia was caught between a rock and a hard place - committed to using Microsoft's Windows Phone software but needing Android software to reach more cost-sensitive customers, CCS Insight's head of research Ben Wood said.

-"That a company soon-to-be owned by Microsoft, the creator of the original operating system, is moving to Android is almost an "admission of failure", he said.
+"That a soon-to-be Microsoft-owned company, which is the owner of the original operating system, is moving to Android is almost an admission of failure," he said.

 Global smartphone shipments grew 41 percent annually to reach nearly 1 billion units in 2013, according to market research firm Strategy Analytics.
 Android phones from dozens of handset makers accounted for almost four out of every five smartphones sold, or 781.2 million units.

-In the past year, Apple shipped 153.4 million smartphones worldwide for a 15 percent share of the market, making it the second largest smartphone platform after Android.
+In the past year, Apple phones grew 13 percent and shipped 153.4 million smartphones worldwide for a 15 percent share of the market, making it the second largest smartphone platform after Android.

-Microsoft was a distant third in market-share terms, shipping 35.7 million units worldwide with its Windows mobile software platform, but still struggling to gain traction in the low-tier and premium-tier smartphone categories, Strategy Analytics said.
+Microsoft was a distant third in market share terms, shipping 35.7 million units worldwide with its Windows Mobile software platform, but still struggling to gain traction in the low-tier and premium-tier smartphone categories, Strategy Analytics said.
+Android and Apple hold sway, respectively, in the low-tier and premium-tier segments.

+Nokia's main strategy remains to rely on Microsoft Windows Phone software for its premium models while adapting Android to participate in the low end of the smartphone market.

 WINDOWS SHUT OUT

-In February 2011, Elop famously compared Nokia's failing smartphone strategy - based on multiple software platforms of its own making - to a man on a burning platform.
+In February 2011, Nokia's Chief Executive Stephen Elop famously compared Nokia's failing smartphone strategy - based on multiple software platforms of its own making - to a man on a burning platform.

 He chose to jump into the arms of Microsoft, producing high-end Lumia-branded smartphones that have been well received by critics, but less popular with customers and app developers, the people who make the software that turns phones into multi-purpose tools.

-"There's quite a lot of vendors ... who made the Android decision but couldn't differentiate," he said.
-"We wanted to build with Microsoft a third ecosystem, and that's what we are doing while others fall by the wayside."

-But the Microsoft technology does not work on the chip sets found in cheaper smartphones, the fast-growing market crowding out Nokia's Asha feature phones, which lack the full Internet capabilities of smartphones.
+The Microsoft technology also does not work on the chip sets found in cheaper smartphones, the fast-growing market crowding out Nokia's Asha feature phones, which lack the full Internet capabilities of smartphones.

 The company rejected Android three years ago, when it tied its fortunes to Microsoft's Windows Phone.
 But Monday's announcement shows it has quietly been working on an open Android device for months.

-Product Marketing Vice President Jussi Nevanlinna told Reuters the number one requirement from customers was access to Android apps.
+Product Marketing Vice President Jussi Nevanlinna said the number one requirement from customers was access to Android apps.

-IDC analyst Francisco Jeronimo said Nokia had a made a "rational move" that allowed it to address a much bigger market, but it should have been made three years ago.
-"It would have given Nokia a complete different position from where it stands today, under Microsoft's control," he said.

-CCS Insight's Wood also said Nokia needed to do something dramatic in low-cost smartphones: "Asha has failed to deliver the volumes they needed to be competitive in the low-cost smartphone space, while Android remains completely rampant."
+"Asha has failed to deliver the volumes they needed to be competitive in the low-cost smartphone space, while Android remains completely rampant," CCS Insight's Wood said.

-The Nokia X family uses the open source version of Android, which runs most apps without the right to customise Google's basic software.
+The Nokia X uses the open source version of Android, which runs most apps without the right to customize Google's basic software.

 For Nokia, it was a question of making this humiliating reversal in its strategy or facing irrelevance in this category of phones, Wood said.